 Remember, the goal is to build up your strength and energy by exercising consistently to be your best for your kids.
 Give yourself some grace if you need to skip a day.
 Most importantly this journey is about taking care of yourself so that you can take care of your little ones.

-I'm a former high school teacher now Stay-At-Home-Mom thankful for each day I get to spend with my little family.
-I'm a born and raised Georgia girl and I adore all things Southern!
-I hope you enjoy my blog where I'm happy to share our homeschool journey from our house nestled in the woods, recipes and more!
+I'm a former high school teacher now homemaker and Principal of Soaring Pine Private Academy.
+I am so very thankful to God for each that I am blessed to spend with my sweet family.
+I hope you enjoy my blog where I'm happy to share our homeschool journey from our home nestled in the woods, recipes and more!